slcs-jsc/jurassic/README.md

     atmospheric input fields, allowing users to integrate JURASSIC into diverse workflows and existing analysis pipelines.

-- **Validated against established reference models**: The model has undergone extensive benchmarking and intercomparison studies with leading radiative transfer codes such as KOPRA, RFM, and SARTA, ensuring reliable performance and scientific credibility across a wide range of atmospheric conditions.
+- **Comparison with reference models**: Published studies have compared JURASSIC results with radiative transfer codes such as KOPRA, RFM, and SARTA.

 - **Parallel execution for HPC environments**: JURASSIC supports workflow-level parallelism, OpenMP acceleration across the tool